minhuyen/intoidi/README.md

 ##Debugging##

+DEBUG settings are impplicitly False when deployed on Openshift and True on local PC development (auto setup).
-DEBUG seetings are impplicitly False and are controlled by the environment variable DJANGO_DEBUG.
+Additionaly it is controlled by the environment variable DJANGO_DEBUG.

+Set it on Openshift:

-set it via ssh@openshift:  export DJANGO_DEBUG=True
+ - via ssh@openshift:  export DJANGO_DEBUG=True

-or using rhc from local PC: rhc env-set DJANGO_DEBUG=True --app <appname>
+ - or using rhc from local PC: rhc env-set DJANGO_DEBUG=True --app <appname>

 __Advantages__